rsdoiel/picking-up-nodestack/README.md

 It is easy to over sell Nodestack.
 It will not make you sliced toast and coffee when you get up in the morning.
 It will not bring us world peace.
 It will provide a platform that teases with possibilites.
-Here a lists of promises which have devlopers exited about Node on with sides the web server transaction-
+Here's a list of promises which have devlopers exited about Node on with sides the web server transaction-

 1. Simplicity